Pope Francis Preparatory School

-Pope Francis Preparatory School is a Catholic co-educational college-preparatory high school in Springfield, Massachusetts.
+Pope Francis Preparatory School is a private co-educational high school, located on Surrey Road in Springfield in Massachusetts, United States.
+Founded in 1883 as Cathedral High School, it is a college-preparatory school.
+As of 2024, the school had approximately 400 pupils enrolled.

-The school was originally opened as Cathedral High School in 1883 by the Sisters of Saint Joseph at St. Michael's Cathedral.
-In 2011, the school's building was destroyed by a tornado.
-A few years later in 2015, it was announced that it would merge with Holyoke Catholic High School in Chicopee to form a new regional Catholic school.
-The new building was completed in 2016 and reopened as Pope Francis High School.
-The school was later renamed to the current moniker.
-The school's current building is on the site of the original Cathedral High School.
+Governance

+The school is overseen by the Roman Catholic Diocese of Springfield.

 History

 Cathedral High School

 In 1883, the diocese's Bishop Patrick Thomas O'Reilly sought a teaching staff for a high school in response to the growing number of Catholic immigrants in the area.
-Responding to the call, two members of the Sisters of St. Joseph from Flushing, New York came to Springfield to start up the school.
+Responding to the call, two members of the Sisters of Saint Joseph from Flushing, New York came to Springfield to start up the school at St. Michael's Cathedral.
 In the years that followed Cathedral High School flourished in facilities on Elliot Street in downtown Springfield.
 By the 1950s the school had grown to nearly 1600 students.
 The school had outgrown its facilities, so the Diocese purchased a 30-acre (121,000 m^{2}) farm on Surrey and Wendover Roads in Springfield and built a new school.
 It opened on September 9, 1959.
 In the first decade at Surrey Road student enrollment grew to more than 2600 students.

 In 2002 the school was re-accredited by New England Association of Schools and Colleges.